 Sex offender treatment is offered to any incarcerated individual who has a history of sexual offending behaviors.
 This program is run by staff trained in sex-offender treatment.

 This program provides staff and volunteers who conduct orientation, men’s health education, HIV antibody testing, case management and counseling to offenders.
 Staff is also able to provide onsite services such as case management and discharge planning to HIV positive offenders.

 This eight week program, using SAMHSA CBT manual, is designed to help participants learn ways to control their anger and explore their actions and behaviors involving violent situations.
 Participants are taught to control abusive outbursts and aggressive behavior.

 This eight week program is designed to help offenders examine, evaluate, and explore their thoughts and beliefs that play out in their domestic relationships (partner, family, and children) while giving them the education to develop alternative, non-abusive, non-controlling, and non-violent behaviors.

 A support group that offers fathers the ability to discuss topics regarding their children and family.
 Some topics include relationships with children and their mother, challenges once they are released and how to work with the Department of Children and Families.

-This ten week course designed to promote positive parenting and to address other family relationships and family reunification issues.
+This ten week course is designed to promote positive parenting and to address other family relationships and family reunification issues.
 It provides the offender with an understanding of the stages of child development, responsive nurturing, discipline management and pro-social behaviors.